The COVID-19 pandemic will change society for years to come, with new patterns emerging in areas ranging from how we work to what we eat.

 4. Feel Good Food

 While many consumers are now turning to comfort food, a sizable market is doubling down on food that makes them feel good mentally and physically.
 In fact, 50% of consumers across 15 countries say they’re shopping more health-consciously and likely will keep this habit going in the future, finds Accenture.

 In particular, consumers are looking for ways to boost their immune systems, meaning CPG companies and retailers have an opportunity to promote healthy foods and habits, such as hydration, fermentation, plant-based foods and healthier fats.
-5. Center of the Store Is Back

 The center aisles of grocery stores tend to be stocked with pantry items and other shelf-stable categories that have experienced a revival due to consumers looking to stock up during stay-at-home orders.
 As consumers get reintroduced to these categories, CPG companies and retailers need to make the most of this opportunity.

 One way to do so is to offer more recipes and cooking demonstrations on how to leverage pantry items, particularly if they can be used in unexpected ways.
 For example, packaged cookie companies could offer recipes for incorporating their products into cakes and pastries, rather than just eating these items on their own.

 RELATED: COVID-19: A New Normal for the Food and Beverage Industry